Table of Contents

 The user experience is made possible through remote display protocols like RDP, PCoIP, or HDX, which transmit the desktop interface across the network.
 Finally, users connect from endpoint devices, whether thin clients, zero clients, or traditional PCs, making the system accessible and versatile across different hardware setups.

-For many organizations, especially small and mid-sized businesses, the full complexity of a VDI deployment is unnecessary.
-TSplus Remote Access provides a practical, cost-effective solution that delivers many of the same benefits as VDI—secure remote access, centralised management, and cross-device compatibility—without the heavy infrastructure burden.
+For many small and mid-sized businesses, setting up a full VDI environment is costly and unnecessarily complex.
+TSplus Remote Access delivers many of the same benefits—secure desktop publishing, centralised management, and device independence—without the heavy infrastructure or steep learning curve.

 • Easy Deployment and Management